viethung26/JS-Libraries-Workshop/PromiseX/readme.md

-#PromiseX
+# PromiseX
-##PromiseO.js file for full
+## PromiseO.js file for full
-##PromiseX.js file for understanding but not ful
+## PromiseX.js file for understanding but not full